 Medical imaging is the technique and process of imaging the inside of your body for clinical analysis and medical intervention.

-It gives us a visual representation of the function of organs or tissues.
-Medical imaging seeks to reveal internal structures hidden by the skin and bones- it helps us diagnose and treat disease.
+It gives us a visual representation of the function of organs or tissues in order to inform diagnoses and treatment plans for disease.

-We use cardiac CT and MRI so we can see images of your heart, and how well it is working ― including how your blood moves.
-The detailed, high-quality images that these scans produce, that show your doctor your heart in two or three dimensions, help us figure out what's wrong, and make a diagnosis.
+We use cardiac CT and MRI so we can see images of your heart, and how well it is working, including how your blood moves.
+The detailed, high-quality images produced by these scans, show your doctor your heart in two or three dimensions, to help us figure out what's going on, and whether there is a diagnosis to be made.

 After the test, you can continue with your regular daily activities.